 This integration streamlines the negotiation process by improving real-time collaboration.
 Users can edit internal agreements directly in a web browser rather than downloading it.
 Collaboration is enhanced as multiple people can redline at the same time, with visibility of who is making what changes.

-Gatekeeper is the only contract management software that offers native support for Microsoft Word, Office for the Web and an internal editor.
+Gatekeeper is the only contract management software that offers native support for Microsoft Word and an Office for the Web integration.
 These options save legal teams time from training on new programs, chasing the most up-to-date version of agreements and spending too much time uploading and downloading documents.